 Gone are the days of a one-size-fits-all mercury thermometer.
 Now there are plenty of different options for taking a baby’s temperature.

-- Digital thermometers for armpit, oral or rectal readings.
+- Digital thermometers are more traditional and use electronic heat sensors for quick and accurate readings from the armpit, oral or rectal readings.

-- Tympanic or ear thermometers use infrared rays to read the core body temperature.
+- Tympanic or ear thermometers use infrared rays to read the core body temperature via the ear canal.

-- Forehead thermometers uses an infrared scanner to take the temperature of the temporal artery in the forehead.
+- Forehead thermometers use an infrared scanner to take the temperature of the temporal artery in the forehead.

 - Temperature strips contain heat-sensitive crystals that react by changing colour.

-- Bluetooth thermometers are adhesive patches that stick under bub’s armpit and connect to an app that tracks their temperature.
+- Bluetooth thermometers are adhesive patches that stick to baby and connect to an app that tracks their temperature.

 Non-contact for easy body temperature, surface and room checks in less than two seconds, The Oricom HFS1000 features colour-coded displays that make it simple to know if bub has a fever.
 It stores up to 32 readings and automatically powers down.